sdht0/cyptography-and-security/pwnable.kr/toddlers-bottle.md

 TODO: Investigate why subshell with cat is needed here.

+NOTES:
-NOTE: If you try to insert a random big input, it gives a "stack smashing detected" error.
+* If you try to insert a random big input, it gives a "stack smashing detected" error.
 Interesting to know, but not relevant to this problem, because the hack is in the function itself.
+* For running the binary locally: `while true;do nc -lp 9000 -e ./bof;done` (kill shell to exit)

 flag
 ---